Notti Osama: Death

 On July 9, 2022, at approximately 3PM, Reyes was involved in a physical altercation with a 15-year-old rival gang member.
 The altercation began on the street, later continuing into the 137th Street–City College station, where Reyes chased the individual before beginning to beat him with a broomstick.
 This led to the individual pulling out a knife and delivering a fatal stab wound to Reyes' abdomen, resulting in Reyes pushing the individual onto the train tracks, to which the 15-year-old pulled himself up as both attempted to escape.
 A short time later, emergency medical services transported Reyes to Mount Sinai St. Luke's Hospital, where he was pronounced dead at 14 years old.
 The charges for the case were later dropped, with the attack being classified as self-defense.

+Following his death, local peers and neighbors organized a community memorial and candlelight vigil outside his home in Yonkers.
+In June 2026, the Barack Obama School for Social Justice in Yonkers posthumously awarded Reyes his high school diploma, which was received by his family.